 In addition to her litigation practice, Ms. Forootan regularly advises employers on compliance strategies with labor and employment laws and performs wage and exemption audits.
 She also drafts employee handbooks, workplace policies, arbitration agreements, severance agreements, executive employment agreements, and confidentiality agreements.

-Because she has demonstrated an excellence in the practice of law, Ms. Forootan has been selected to Super Lawyers’ Southern California “Rising Stars” list in 2015, 2016 and 2017, which is a distinction reserved for just two and one-half percent of the attorneys in California.
+Because she has demonstrated an excellence in the practice of law, Ms. Forootan has been selected to Super Lawyers’ Southern California “Rising Stars” list every year since 2015, which is a distinction reserved for just two and one-half percent of the attorneys in California.

 Ms. Forootan is passionate about serving her community as well as her clients.
 She currently serves a three-year term on the Board of Directors for the Orange County Bar Association.
-She is also a member of Orange County United Way’s Community Impact Cabinet.
-Ms. Forootan previously served as Co- Chair for both the Orange County Bar Association Community Outreach Committee and Mommy Esquire Committee.
-She is also a member of the Santa Ana Civic Center Homeless Task Force and also regularly presents on behalf of the California State Bar to local high school students on the topic of “Teenage Legal Survival Skills.”
-Previously, Ms. Forootan served as Co-Chair of Women United, which is a group of generous United Way members dedicated to improving the lives of children and families in Orange County.
+She is also serving a three-year term leading the Labor & Employment Section of the Orange County Bar Association, serving as Secretary/Treasurer in 2018, Chair-Elect in 2019, and Chair in 2020.
+She is also a long-time supporter of Orange County United Way, currently serving on their Community Impact Cabinet and previously serving as Co-Chair of Women United.
+Ms. Forootan previously served as Co-Chair for both the Community Outreach Committee and Mommy Esquire Committee of the Orange County Bar Association.
+She also regularly presents on behalf of the California State Bar to local high school students on the topic of “Teenage Legal Survival Skills.”
 Because of her significant contributions to these organizations and to her profession, she was selected by the Orange County Business Journal as a “Women in Business” nominee in 2015, 2016, and 2017.

 January 11, 2017: “An Overview of Key New Employment Laws & Trends for 2017” (Newport Beach, California; approved for MCLE credit)